daguar/random-point-in-city/README.md

 ## Status

-**WORK IN PROGRESS (WIP)**
+alpha

-This is an experiment and likely will not work for you yet.
+This is an experiment and will almost _certainly_ break on you.
 You have been warned!

 ## Running the app